Palazzo della Loggia (Brescia): Description

 The Loggia is a large building, three bays wide by five bays long, the front forming a loggia while the back was for offices.
 It is 30 metres wide and 47 metres long, 20 metres tall with 18 metres of roofing.
 It was constructed atop foundations that covered and channelled the Garza brook.

 The three arches facing the Piazza della Loggia were Filippo Grassi's contribution from 1492, supporting the frontal loggia.

 The white Botticino marble facade is vertically composed of two distinct architectural sections.
 The lower section, completed in 1501, there are a series of columns and pillars interspersed with pendentives.
 These hosted the important cycle of the thirty Caesars, twenty-four of which were sculpted by Gasparo Cairano, the pre-eminent exponent of sculpture in Renaissance Brescia, and six by Tamagnino.
 The large arcades of the loggia are open on three sides of the building.
 The second level, corresponding to the late sixteenth century, houses large pilasters framing big windows in series, each corresponding to the arch of the loggia below, and encompassing the four faces of the building.

 The original roof made of wood covered with lead sheets, in the shape of a boat's hull, was destroyed in a fire in 1575, in which three paintings by Titian were also lost.
 Until 1769 when a ceiling by Luigi Vanvitelli was installed, a temporary cover remained.
 In 1914, the Vanvitelli roof was replaced by a reproduction of the original roof.

-Another building was added between 1503–1508 located on the northern side of the loggia, containing the staircase leading to the upper hall.
+Another building was added between 1503 and 1508 located on the northern side of the loggia, containing the staircase leading to the upper hall.
 The entrance at street level was another work by Gasparo Cairano; it contains a plaque from 1177 a conviction for treason and perjury, taken from the basilica of San Pietro de Dom.
 In modern times, this building overlooking the Piazza Rovetta is only used for special occasions.